2006 Houston Astros season: July

+Luke Scott's cycle

 On July 28, right fielder Luke Scott hit for the cycle, which spanned six at bats and 11 innings in an 8–7 loss to the Arizona Diamondbacks.
 In the fourth inning, Scott homered, then hit a triple onto Tal's Hill in the fifth, and doubled in the seventh.
-He grounded out in the ninth inning, but got the single in his final at bat in the 11th inning.
+He grounded out in the ninth inning, but got the single in his final at bat during the 11th inning.
+Scott's home run was also the first of his career, hit to deep left field off Enrique González, to score Mike Lamb and Aubrey Huff.
+It was also the first of each of a four-hit and five-RBI game for the rookie.

 Having occurred in the "reverse" order of extra-base hits, (Note: Home run, triple, double, and single.)
-Scott's was a "reverse cycle," the fourth in National League history, and seventh in the major leagues.
+Scott's was a "reverse," or "unnatural cycle," the fourth in National League history, and seventh in the major leagues.

 Scott's cycle was the first-ever by an Astros rookie, and first by a Houston Astro since teammate Craig Biggio did so on April 8, 2002.
 The next Astros player to hit for cycle was Brandon Barnes on July 19, 2013.

+Rest of July

+The day after hitting for the cycle, on July 29, Scott received two intentional base on balls in a single bout for the first time in his career.